 Recently technology caught up with the idea of the interconnected world at the touch of your fingertips or a simple voice command to Alexa, Google Assistant, Siri, and Cortana.
 The dream of making your home smart is now a reality.
-Smart Home and home automation are quite interchangeable, in fact, if you research what is a smart home most of the same results will appear.
+Smart Home and home automation are quite interchangeable.

 With home automation, you can dictate how a device should react, when it should react, and why it should react.
 Set a schedule to determine when you want devices to turn on and off.
 Based on your personal preference you can control time, money, and convenience.

 New home automation technology can send alerts to your smartphone and notify you about unforeseen events while you're away from home.
 Such as water leaks, visitors at your front your door, and even remotely turning on lights while you're on vacation, at work, or anywhere else.

 Grab your iPhone or Android to remotely control and change the settings in your house through a home automation app.
 Right now, there is an automation frenzy and more than one-third of homes own two or more smart home devices, and it's growing.

 Home automation gives you access to control devices in your home from a mobile device anywhere in the world.
 The term may be used for isolated programmable devices, like thermostats and sprinkler systems, but home automation more accurately describes homes in which nearly everything — lights, appliances, electrical outlets, heating, and cooling systems — are hooked up to a remotely controllable network.
 From a home security perspective, this also includes your alarm system, and all of the doors, windows, locks, smoke detectors, surveillance cameras and any other sensors that are linked to it.